Johamber/Spatiotemporal-Fusion-Method/README.md

 # Spatiotemporal-Fusion-Method

-This project mainly makes specific improvements to some algorithms in Free-shared-Spatiotemporal-method-of-remote sensing.
-In order to be applicable to single-band operations, such as NDVI, Land surface temperature (LST), and water transparency which include one band etc.
+This project mainly makes specific improvements to some algorithms in Free-shared-Spatiotemporal-method-of-remote-sensing.

+In order to be applicable to single-band operations, such as NDVI, Land surface temperature (LST), and water transparency, which include one band, etc.

+If you have any questions, please contact email: luojiahuan@apm.ac.cn